-Unlike adhesive tapes that stay inside the rim channel, the Strip climbs on rim internal walls and in some cases can be seen from the outside, when the tire is mounted.
+Unlike adhesive tapes that stay inside the rim channel, the Strip climbs on rim internal walls and in some cases can be seen from the outside, when the tyre is mounted.
 Why?

-The idea is to create air tightness between the tire and the Strip, especially useful for pinned rims: in those rims the junction is not welded, and sealing the spoke holes in the rim channel is not enough as selant/air can seep through the rim walls at the junction.
+The idea is to create air tightness between the tyre and the Strip.
+This is especially useful for pin-joined rims: in those, the junction is not welded, and sealing the spoke holes in the rim channel is not enough as sealant/air can seep through the rim walls at the junction.
 As the Strip is born to be the ‘no problem’ tubeless converter, we have to cover also those rim types.

 The Strip is puncture proof.
 Why?

-Being resistant to cuts/puncture, the Strip is immune to the tyre-lever damages that were so common on butyl tubeless liners.
+Being resistant to cuts/puncture, the Strip is immune to the tyre-lever damages that are so common on butyl tubeless liners or taped rims.
 The puncture resistance becomes more relevant when using the Strip on cut-out rims.

 My rim has a Schrader valve hole (diam.
 8,5 mm).
 Should I use a valve adapter?

-The Strip will easily convert any Schrader-drilled rim, no need for any adapter (just use the provided tubeless valve and insert it in the Strip before mounting the Strip on the rim, as described above).
+Strip will easily convert any Schrader-drilled rim with no need for any adapter (just use the provided tubeless valve and insert it in the Strip before mounting it on the rim, as described above).